yosgo-opensource/swapgo/README.md

 ## Project Background

-SwapGo is a participating project in the 2024 Claude Hackathon.
+SwapGo is a participating project in the ["Build with Claude June 2024 contest"](https://docs.anthropic.com/en/build-with-claude-contest/overview).
 In an era where AI Go programs have surpassed human abilities, we consider how to use AI technology to create new possibilities for the field of Go.

 Our inspiration comes from the essence of Go—military simulation.
 SwapGo uses AI to simulate war scenarios, allowing players to experience the depth of strategy and tactics while playing.
 Through this innovative approach, we hope not only to enrich the Go gaming experience but also to help people understand the complexity of war more deeply, thereby promoting the idea of peace.